dart-lang/language/working/macros/feature-specification.md

 it specifies through parameter types:

-*   If the parameter type is `bool`, `double`, `int`, `Null`, `num`, `String`, `List`, or `Map`, (or the nullable forms of any of those), then the argument expression must be a Boolean, number, null, string, list, or map literal.
+*   If the parameter type is `bool`, `double`, `int`, `Null`, `num`, `String`, `List`, `Set`, or `Map`, (or the nullable forms of any of those), then the argument expression must be a boolean, number, null, string, list, set, or map literal.

     * Number literals may be negated.
     * String literals may not contain any interpolation, but may be adjacent strings, and may be raw strings.
-    * List and Map literals may only contain entries matching any of the supported argument types.
+    * List, Set and Map literals may only contain entries matching any of the supported argument types.
 If the parameter type specifies a generic type argument, it must be one of the allowed parameter types or `Object`, recursively.
 Note that `Object` is allowed in order to exclude null items,